zhaaaa7/data-structure/time-complexity.md

 * save the pointers than saving it as tree node object

 #### Self-Balancing Tree
+1. try to minimize the number of levels it uses

 #### Red-Black Tree
+1. rule 1: nodes are assigned additional color property: red or black
+2. rule 2: second property: existence of null leaf nodes -- black
+3. rule 3: both children of a red node should be black
+4. rule 4 (optional): root node -- black
+5. rule 5: every path from the node to the null leave must contain the same number of black nodes

+6. insertion

 #### Tree Rotation

+## Graph (network)
+1. graph is a data structure designed to shwo relationships between object
+2. node - vertex, edge, can both save data, depends on what I use this graph for
+3. tree is a more specific type of graph
+4. forms a cycle, no root

+### Direction and cycles
+1. directed graph: has edges with direction
+2. undirected graph
+3. cycles can be very dangerous: infinite loop -- acyclic
+4. DAG: directed, acyclic graph

+### connectivity
+1. the minimum number of elements that needs to be removed for a graph to become disconnected

+### representation
+1. Object: vertx object / edge object -- search is hard
+2. Edge List: `[[0,1],[1,2],[1,3][2,3]]` --> two nodes has edge between them

+2D-list

+3. Adjacency list: `[[1],[0,2,3],[1,3][2,1]]`: ID of a node is index of the array, the value is the nodes that is adjacent to the node

+### Adjacency Matrix -- rectangle array
+`
+[
+[0,1,0,0]
+[1,0,1,1]
+[0,1,0,1]
+[0,1,1,0]
+]
+`

+### Grapgh traversal
+1. no obvious node to start

+### depth-first search --O(2E+V)
+1. seen
+2. add to the stack
+3. pick an edge, add to stack
+4. see the seen, go previous node, try other edges
+5. pop off the nodes with all visited edge

+6. or use recursion

+### breadth-first search -- --O(2E+V)
+1. seen
+2. visit all adjacent node
+3. add to queue
+4. dequeue

+5. like building a tree

+### notable paths
+1.eulerian pat:h start at one node, traverse through all edges, and end at one node

+2. hamiltonian path: traverse all nodes